 If you were using

-Zend_Filter_StripTags and utlizing the
+Zend_Filter_StripTags and utlizing the attribute

 Also, if relying on

-Zend_Filter_StripTags to prevent XSS, the
+Zend_Filter_StripTags to prevent XSS, the only way to

-through which to run your output; we recommend
+run your output; we recommend HTML Purifier.

 The Zend Framework team thanks the following for working with us to help protect its users: